devdemystified/intro-art-of-programming/lessons/05-game-play/README.md

 As an algorithm gets more complicated, the one-shot solution gets twice as hard to manage.
 Loops have tremendous power in programming because whatever the final intended action, you only have to enter it once.
 Imagine if you wanted to change how the board stored marked positions - using the loop method, only one line would need changing.

-### Another smoke test
+## Set up tests
 We're going to repeat our testing process for the new features.
-First, a smoke test.
+First, a smoke test for the method.
 `smoke-tests.js`
 ```javascript
 ...